 Offshore circulation results from the interaction of large-scale ocean currents, local geography, and the unique basin and ridge topography of the ocean bottom in the Southern California Bight.
-The California Current is the major ocean current moving through the Sanctuary region.
-Year round, this current brings cold, water from upwelling centers along the California coast.
+The California Current is a major ocean current that moves through the Sanctuary region, staying largely to the west of the islands, but influencing the circulation patterns in the region.
+Year round, this current brings cold water from upwelling centers along the California coast.